WangDangSPT/pknu-live-coaching-wss/README.md

 # PKNU-Live Coaching Backend
-backend with pure node.js and websocket module
+backend with node.js and express and websocket module

 ## todo list: